Austinkf1/pyramidio-bioformats/README.md

 ## Disclaimer:

 This software is based on https://github.com/usnistgov/pyramidio from the National Institute of Standards and Technology and https://www.openmicroscopy.org/bio-formats/ from The Open Microscopy Environment.
+First publication  https://www.openmicroscopy.org/community/viewtopic.php?p=17715